 Withholding Tax: Sale of Australian Property : FRCGW

-A simple rule now applies to anyone purchasing Australian property valued at $750,000 or more; they must withhold 12.5% of the purchase price and pay this directly to the ATO directly unless the seller provides either a clearance or variation certificate.
+A simple rule now applies to anyone buying Australian property valued at $750,000 or more; they must withhold 12.5% of the purchase price and pay this directly to the ATO directly unless the seller provides either a clearance or variation certificate.

 This tax is technically referred to as foreign resident capital gains withholding tax, with the awful acronym of FRCGW.
 It was first introduced in July 2016, but initially only affected properties with a value of $2m or higher.
 The new (lower) benchmark widened the impact of the tax enormously.

 Many expatriates who retain properties in Australia are impacted by the new provisions, and need to appreciate the following main attributes:

 - Clearance certificates, which provide an exemption from FRCGW, are available only to Australian residents - they are not available if the seller is a "foreign resident" (i.e. non-resident for Australian tax purposes).
 The fact that you may be an Australian citizen or permanent resident, rather than a foreign citizen, is not relevant for the purposes of this tax and will not provide any dispensation.